Employment and Assistance for Persons with Disabilities Act

 27 (1) The Lieutenant Governor in Council may make regulations governing the assignment of maintenance rights and the recovery of the amount of disability assistance and hardship assistance provided in place of maintenance, including the following regulations:

-(b) specifying maintenance rights that are to be assigned to the minister, including, but not limited to, any of the following rights:
+(b) specifying maintenance rights that may be assigned to the minister, including, but not limited to, any of the following rights:

 (i) to make an application under an enactment of British Columbia for a maintenance order;